201 Bay 43rd St 2nd FL

 There are three main types of cracks in uneven concrete driveway: longitudinal, transverse, and open.
 In order to diagnose the type of crack, you will need to inspect it from several angles.

 Longitudinal cracks are the most common and occur when the uneven concrete driveway shrinks or expands in different directions.
 They can often be fixed with a mix of epoxy and grit.
+Transverse cracks run perpendicular to the surface of the driveway and are usually caused by displacement or settlement.

 Open cracks are circular and usually result from failure at the seam between two pieces of uneven concrete driveway.
 These should be fixed with a patch that is anchored into the ground and covered with a layer of sealant.
+If the crack is not fixable, you may need to replace the entire driveway.

 uneven concrete sideways